SkoolNotes/Taproot/2021PHYS360/_KBhPHYS360GravitationMass.md

 we deduct that the center of mass of this object is located at point
 $(-0.7, 2.3, 2.8)$.

-This center of mass is then plotted visually in
+This center of mass is then plotted visually in [an interactive GeoGebra graph](https://www.geogebra.org/calculator/mcbexbqm).
+A render of which is shown below:

 ```{=org}
 #+DOWNLOADED: screenshot @ 2021-09-02 21:52:06